gcorso/DiffDock/README.md

 ### Using a Docker container

-A Dockerfile is provided for building a container:
+A Dockerfile is provided for building an image:

     docker build . -f Dockerfile -t diffdock

-Alternatively, you can use a pre-built container to run the code.
+Alternatively, you can use a pre-built image to run the code.
-First, download the container from Docker Hub:
+First, download the image from Docker Hub:

     docker pull rbgcsail/diffdock